Groundfloor Review: Is It Legit?

 Their goal was to help the average investor have the freedom to participate in an investment asset class that was typically only available to higher-end investors.

 You’ve probably heard and read about other crowdfunded real estate investing companies such as Fundrise.
-The difference between Groundfloor and other real estate companies is that Groundfloor gives you control over where and how you invest your money.
+The difference between Groundfloor and other real estate companies is that Groundfloor is open to everyone and offers no fees to invest.

-In the words of CEO and founder Brian Dally, the company “helps investors create their own portfolio of direct investments in individual real estate projects based on their own risk criteria.”
+In the words of CEO and founder Brian Dally, the company “helps investors automatically diversify into short-term, high-yield real estate loans.”

 Other companies offer investments in real estate management companies instead.
 The Groundfloor website says that the client’s financial returns speak to the success of the company’s model.

-Its debt-based investment platform has gained returns averaging a consistent 10%+ over the last six years.
+Its debt-based investment platform has gained returns averaging a consistent 10%+ over the last 10+ years.

 Is Groundfloor Legit?

-Yes, Groundfloor is legit company with over 200,000 investors have put over $800 million on Groundfloor’s investment platform.
+Yes, Groundfloor is a legit company with over 250,000 users and over $1.3 billion transferred on Groundfloor’s investment platform.

 As far as online security measures go, Groundfloor is secure.
 They use bank-level security when it comes to online investor interactions.